 What about people with physical ailments?

 I think the biggest issue that hammocks solve, and one which rarely gets debated is that of body limitations.
 As I mentioned earlier in this article I’ve run into hammock campers before who claim to be on the trail solely thanks to the soft, comfortable lay a hammock provides.
-People with arthritis or back pain may find this to solve the issue of getting a good night’s sleep.
+People with arthritis or back pain may find this helps the issue of getting a good night’s sleep.

 A Brief Comparison to Bivy Systems